Lyra offers private lessons in Portland, OR at reFORM Pilates and Movement.

-Alexander Technique helps people move through the world with more ease and less pain and struggle.
+Alexander Technique helps people move through the world with more ease and presence and less pain and struggle.
 Lyra uses touch, words, and direction to deepen awareness of existing patterns and suggest new possibilities of movement.

 Unwind Your Unhelpful Patterns

-We all have patterns around how we use our bodies, patterns we were taught or gleaned from the world around us.
-Sometimes these patterns aren't serving us anymore and are getting in our way.
+We all have habitual way we use our bodies, habits we were taught, habits we picked up from our culture, or habits we had to learn to function or survive.
+Sometimes these patterns are no longer serving us and are getting in our way.
 Lyra uses her hands and a deep understanding of body mechanics to give you access to a different choice.
-By developing an awareness of the way you sit, stand, and move, you can identify and address the tension and unhelpful habits that are affecting your day-to-day experience.
+By developing an awareness of the way you are in your body and the way you move through the world, you can identify and address unnecessary tension and unhelpful habits that are affecting your day-to-day experience.

 Empower Yourself Though Education

 As opposed to simply easing symptoms, Alexander Technique addresses the structural roots of the pattern.
 It empowers the student to relieve their own pain and tension, and rediscover ease, strength, flexibility, and joy in every activity of life.

-I teach private Alexander Technique lessons in Portland, Oregon.
-I am a certified Alexander Technique Teacher and a faculty member at The Contemporary Alexander School and Alexander Alliance International.
+I teach private Contemporary Alexander Technique lessons in Portland, Oregon.
+I am a certified Alexander Technique Teacher and a faculty member at The Contemporary Alexander School and The Alexander Alliance International.
 I’ve been studying Alexander Work for over a decade, first as a young dancer finding efficiency, strength, and presence, and later after a spine injury that me severely incapacitated.
 Alexander Technique not only restored my health, function, and dance career after the injury, but also allowed me to awaken to a stronger, smarter body and a deeper understanding of myself.
 I work with the way our bodies wear our personal histories, past injuries, culture, social “norms”, and belief systems.
 I am interested in the decolonization of our bodies.
 I enjoy working with a diverse clientele in terms of identity, lived experience, activities, and areas of interest.
 I studied at, and am certified by, the Alexander Alliance US (Alexander Alliance International, Contemporary Alexander School).
 I am a heterosexual, white-identified, cis-gendered woman and use the pronouns she/her/hers.